yackx/be-gov-formation/README.md

 ![](elections.png)

+*Photo credit: La Libre*

 ## Usage

 Checkout or download this project, or simply the single file [solve.py](solve.py).
 You need to have Python 3 installed.
 There are no dependencies.

 ```
 $ python solve.py